Yumihoshi/CDTU-unity-SomeEasy-SystemsAndFuntions/README.md

 Shader

  Written by [@Yumihoshi](https://github.com/Yumihoshi) from the original [Art Asset Management](https://github.com/Yumihoshi/Art-Asset-Management) project.
-I just added some comments and made it more readable.

 ## How to Use

 1. Simply copy the folders you need into your Unity project